d-i-s/voicepool/README.md

 # voicepool

-A voice pool external in Pd.
+A voice allocator external in Pd.